-Specialist advice and support for people who experience bladder and bowel health issues, incontinence and toileting challenges.
+Support for bladder and bowel health issues, incontinence and toileting.

 What is incontinence?

-Incontinence is the term used to describe accidental or involuntary loss of urine (urinary incontinence) or bowel motion, faeces or wind (faecal or bowel incontinence).
+Incontinence is the term used to describe accidental or involuntary loss of urine (wee) from the bladder and faeces (poo) or flatus (wind) from the bowel.

 Our Continence Management Services

-Our Continence Clinicians help people understand what causes bladder and bowel health issues, and how they can be treated.
-In consultation with individuals and families, clinicians complete comprehensive assessments of bladder and bowel function, as well as toileting skills, and develop continence management strategies to support each individual’s continence goals.
+Our experienced continence clinicians help people understand what causes bladder and bowel health issues, and how they can be treated.
+After completing a comprehensive assessment of bladder and bowel function and toileting skills, these clinicians provide management strategies that support children and adults to achieve their continence goals.

 How we can help